 The homestay experience is a very special opportunity to experience American life firsthand.
-To get the most from this experience, you have to be a full participant.
+To get the most from this experience, you should plan to be a full participant.
 The more curious and enthusiastic you are, the more you will learn about your host family and life in the

 1. Hosts' rules: Although you are paying for your room and board, remember that the household in which you are staying is neither a hotel nor a dormitory.
 Your host will treat you as a new family member, a guest, and a renter.
 Each homestay is unique; therefore, you will need to discuss the rules of the house when you move in.